zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 Although it depends on the meaning of "relatively routinely", this claim is questionable: while I'm aware of [two](https://www.lesswrong.com/posts/WwTPSkNwC89g3Afnd/comment-section-from-05-19-2019) [cases](https://www.lesswrong.com/posts/pC74aJyCRgns6atzu/meta-discussion-from-circling-as-cousin-to-rationality) where a derailed comment thread was split onto its own post, I'm not aware of any other cases where a Personal post from an established user was manually delisted; the question had achieved 48 karma in 19 votes, suggesting that the voting userbase thought it was an appropriate and high-quality post for the site.[^non-slush] In the same comment, Habyrka also states that "[t]he visibility of the comments on this post will be very weird and kind of jank, since unlisted posts aren't designed to have active discussion under them", which casts further doubt on the claim that his action was "relatively routine[ ]".[^relatively-routine]

-[^non-slush]: Moderators routinely prevent inappropriate or low-quality posts from being published on the site, as can be seen in the rejected posts slushpile on [the moderation page](https://www.lesswrong.com/moderation).
-Sting's question is clearly not in the slushpile reference class.
+[^non-slush]: Moderators do routinely prevent inappropriate or low-quality posts from being published on the site, as can be seen in the rejected posts slushpile on [the moderation page](https://www.lesswrong.com/moderation), but Sting's question is clearly not in the slushpile reference class.

 [^relatively-routine]: One would naïvely expect the codebase to support relatively routine operations in a non-weird, non-jank manner.